this color picture and the other one below (2011)

 as published on the Corpus Étampes website

-Auguste Corsin (1861-1929) was an employee (machiniste, a job of standing) of the French railways, who served in particular on the Paris-Orleans line.
+Auguste Corsin (1861-1929) was an employee (machinist, a job of standing) of the French railways, who served in particular on the Paris-Orleans line.
 He was born in Montluçon and settled in 1892 in Étampes, a city south of Paris.

 In the early years of the 20th century, somewhere between 1901 and 1904, he built a house along the Boulevard St Michel (nowadays nr.
 50), where he settled with his family.

 During many years Auguste Corsin has been working hard to decorate the garden facing the street.

 The pictures in this post give an impression of the decorations on the columns, that are part of the fence along the street.
 The sculptures and other items that decorated the garden itself, meanwhile for the most part have gone lost .

 But there should have been sculptures of various birds, bears, lions, and monkeys climbing a palm tree.

 Auguste Corsin currently may be in oblivion, his work lives on at the Étampes website.

 La villa des rochers